-NAMED PLAINTIFFS' EXPERIENCES IN BROOKDALE FACILITIES Patricia Eidler approximately April 27, 2013.
-When Ms. EIDLER moved into the facility, it was owned and operated by Merrill Gardens LLC ("Merrill Gardens") and was known as Merrill Gardens at San Ramon.
-Prior to move-in, Ms. EIDLER, through her son and power-of-attorney, CHRIS EIDLER, read, reviewed, and signed a standardized residency agreement with Merrill Gardens.
+NAMED PLAINTIFFS' EXPERIENCES IN BROOKDALE FACILITIES Patricia Eidler read, reviewed, and signed a standardized residency agreement with Merrill Gardens.
 In this agreement, Merrill Gardens promised to provide Ms. EIDLER with "standard services" that are substantially similar to the basic services enumerated in Defendants' standardized residency agreement.
 Merrill Gardens also agreed to provide Ms. EIDLER with assisted living services for her needs as determined by a pre-admission interview and assessment.
 The agreement stated that Merrill Gardens would "continue to monitor your needs and periodically reassess the services being provided. ...
 Assessments may result in changes in the level of care you receive, as well as the associated assisted living fee."
 The agreement also provided that any change in the amount or frequency of assisted living services would result in an immediate increase in the assisted living charges.